 If you are unable to attend services in person, we are live streaming our services at https://www.facebook.com/stmaryindy, Remember that worship is NOT a spectator sport.
 By definition, we are to be participants in liturgy (“the work of the people”).
 So, when you utilize these online liturgical services, try NOT to ‘watch’ them like you would view some theatrical production, movie, or TV show.
 Don’t sit there, sipping a drink, eating popcorn or holding conversation over it; instead, pray, stand, bow or make prostrations as appropriate and according to your ability.
 ‘Enter into’ the service as much as possible, even though you can’t be there physically.

 During the time of COVID, Subdeacon Mark has been holding 2 classes via Zoom on a weekly basis.
 During Lent the times are as follows: Bible study Saturdays at 6:30pm (currently on the Wisdom of Solomon), and a book study Sunday afternoons at 1pm (currently reading Hymn of Entry by Archimandrite Vasileios).
-If you are interested in joining us, please contact Sbdn Mark at firstname.lastname@example.org or Patrick at email@example.com.
+If you are interested in joining us, please contact Sbdn Mark at email@example.com or Patrick at firstname.lastname@example.org.

 The Orthodox Christian Church is based in the life and teachings of Jesus Christ, the eternal Son of God, who has come in to the world as a Man for our salvation.
 This is the foundational belief of every true Christian.
 “Orthodox” means right teaching or right worship, and we understand our Orthodox Christian faith to be the full and right revelation of God’s desire for us to believe in Him, know Him, abide in Him and receive eternal life from Him.
 The theology of the Orthodox Church is fully described in the Holy Gospel of John.